-The reports will cover topical issues, achievements since the previous report, any significant issues expected to be dealt with prior to the next report or, the Committee's work generally and must comply with rule 2(xi).
+The reports will cover topical issues, achievements since the previous report, any significant issues expected to be dealt with prior to the next report or, the Committee's work generally.

 13.3 Presentation of Reports

 The Chairman of the reporting Committee will have a maximum of three minutes to present his or her report.